danijerez/vpn-client/README.md

 - Low ping to play without lag.
 - You do not need to register.

-> Remember that a test program, any incidence comunicamela;)
+> Remember that a test program, any incident, tell me about it ;)